digidem/hyperdb-osm/README.md

 The following [algorithm](https://wiki.openstreetmap.org/wiki/API_v0.6#Retrieving_map_data_by_bounding_box:_GET_.2Fapi.2F0.6.2Fmap) is used to determine what OSM elements are returned:

 1. All nodes that are inside a given bounding box and any relations that reference them.
 2. All ways that reference at least one node that is inside a given bounding box, any relations that reference them (the ways), and any nodes outside the bounding box that the ways may reference.
 3. All relations that reference one of the nodes, ways or relations included due to the above rules.
 (This does not apply recursively; meaning that elements referenced by a relation are not returned by virtue of being in that relation.)

-### osm.getChanges(id, cb)
+### var rs = osm.getChanges(id[, cb])

-Fetch a list of all OSM elements belonging to the changeset `id`. `cb` is called with an array of objects of the form:
+Fetch a list of all OSM elements belonging to the changeset `id`.

+A callback parameter `cb` is optional.
+If given, it will be called as `cb(err, results)`.
+If not provided or set to `null`, a Readable stream will be returned that can be read from as results are ready.

+Objects of the following form are returned:

 ```js
 {